 The most significant institutional development after the Second World War has been the decentralization of collective bargaining and the decline of multi-employer agreements.
 In the mid-1980s 150 multi-employer arrangements were in operation in the UK.
-By 2010 this number had declined to 30, including the abolition in 1993-4 of 30 Wages Councils which had guaranteed trade union input into pay determination in poorly organized sectors Bargaining coverage stood at 70% in the 1970s but had declined to 26% in 2018 (Visser-ICTWSS, 2019) providing support for the link between multi-employer bargaining and high bargaining coverage (Traxler,2007; Visser 2013).
+By 2010 this number had declined to 30, including the abolition in 1993-4 of 30 Wages Councils which had guaranteed trade union input into pay determination in poorly organized sectors.
+Bargaining coverage stood at 70% in the 1970s but had declined to 26% in 2018 (Visser-ICTWSS, 2019) providing support for the link between multi-employer bargaining and high bargaining coverage (Traxler,2007; Visser 2013).

-This development has been largely attributed to employer and government strategies, conditioned by the new global economic environment and financialisation (Grady and Simms,2018).
-The growth of plant level bargaining and changing economic circumstances led to employers questioning the role of multi-employer agreements and from the early 1980s an increasing number of firms in sectors such as food retail, banking, engineering and the utilities ( after privatization) abandoned multi-employer bargaining (Brown et al,2009).
+This decentralization of collective bargaining and the decline of multi-employer agreements has been largely attributed to employer and government strategies, conditioned by the new global economic environment and financialisation (Grady and Simms,2018).
+The growth of plant level bargaining and changing economic circumstances led to employers questioning the role of multi-employer agreements and from the early 1980s an increasing number of firms in sectors such as food retail, banking, engineering, and the utilities (after privatization) abandoned multi-employer bargaining (Brown et al,2009).
 The Conservative Government elected in 1979 modified the regulatory framework to offer employers protection from industrial action and gave them the confidence to challenge existing bargaining relations.

 Trade unions therefore have not been seen as the major players in the decline of multi-employer bargaining.
 A consideration of the trade union position on decentralization reveals a complex picture with a degree of debate within the movement.
-In the 1970s and 1980s there existed an official union rhetoric of hostility to decentralization (Korczynski,1997) although some unions welcomed it because of the improvements bought by negotiations at plant level (Undy,1970).
+In the 1970s and 1980s there existed an official union rhetoric of hostility to decentralization (Korczynski,1997) although some unions welcomed it because of the improvements brought by negotiations at plant level (Undy et al,1981).
 However, unions opposed to decentralization had difficulty taking action.
-Their own decentralized structure meant their voice was weak.
-Eventually the change was endorsed by major unions such as the TGWU and the AEUW, although some unions did engage more actively in the maintenance of national bargaining e.g. the EEPTU successfully maintained multi-employer bargaining in Engineering Construction and Electrical Contracting,
+Their own decentralized structures meant their voice was weak.
+Eventually the change was endorsed by major unions such as the TGWU and the AEUW, although some unions did engage more actively in the maintenance of national bargaining e.g., the EEPTU successfully maintained multi-employer bargaining in Engineering Construction and Electrical Contracting.

-The movement away from national negotiating had been given fresh impetus by the Royal Commision on Trade Unions and Employers’ Associations (the Donovan Report) which reported in 1968.
-Given the lack of union consensus , when Donovan focused on the need to formalize local bargaining and failed to explain how national agreements would be able to survive the impact of workplace regulation, no major union preoccupation was expressed..
+The movement away from national negotiating had been given fresh impetus by the Royal Commission on Trade Unions and Employers’ Associations (the Donovan Report) which reported in 1968.
+Given the lack of union consensus, when Donovan focused on the need to formalize local bargaining and failed to explain how national agreements would be able to survive the impact of workplace regulation, no major union preoccupation was expressed.
 The Donovan programme for the reform of industrial relations was all but complete by the late 1970s.
 Sisson and Brown (1983) could write that so far as the private sector was concerned, multi-employer bargaining could no longer be described as the formal system.
-Unions had to rely on enterprise level bargaining power which came under pressure as unemployment increased and reduced their structural power resources
+Unions had to rely on enterprise level bargaining power which quickly came under pressure as unemployment increased and reduced their structural power resources.

 Subsequent commentators have regretted the demise of multi-employer bargaining.
-Edmonds (2016) is an example of a trade union actor bemoaning the absence of a stronger trade union strategy to defend it.
-The framework of National Joint Industrial Councils would have provided an institutional buttress for the unions in the difficult years which followed.
-Dunn (2009) suggests the problem was over-confidence on the part of the unions.Their structural power in the 1950s and 1960s gave the unions an exaggerated view of their strength..
+Edmonds (2016) is an example of a trade union actor bemoaning the absence of a stronger trade union strategy to defend it, suggesting the framework of National Joint Industrial Councils would have provided an institutional buttress for the unions in the difficult years which followed.
+Dunn (2009) suggests the problem was over-confidence on the part of the unions.
+Their structural power in the 1950s and 1960s gave the unions an exaggerated view of their strength.
 In colourful terms, they went on a ‘binge’ (i.e., Plant bargaining) and abandoned their lines of defence.